dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 </tbody>
 </table>

-* If your PCB requires more than the default maximum of 6 layers (up to a maximum of 16) or larger dimensions, please contact us before placing your order
+* If your PCB requires more than the default maximum of 6 layers (up to a maximum of 16) or larger dimensions, then please contact us before placing your order

-* If your PCB dimensions are bigger than 45cm * 45cm, maybe add a few addition cost
+* If your PCB dimensions are bigger than 45cm * 45cm, it may add some additional cost

 ## Manufacturing Specifications: